-Approved by the ACRL Board, June 2003, revised January 2012.
+Approved by the ACRL Board of Directors, June 2003; revised January 2012 and January 2019.

-In addition, though guided by the definitions found in the “Final Report of the ALA Presidential Committee on Information Literacy” (1989), “A Progress Report on Information Literacy: An Update on the American Library Association Presidential Committee on Information Literacy: Final Report” (1998), and the “Information Literacy Competency Standards for Higher Education” (2000), the characteristics themselves do not attempt to define information literacy per se.
+In addition, though guided by the definitions found in the “Final Report of the ALA Presidential Committee on Information Literacy” (1989), “A Progress Report on Information Literacy: An Update on the American Library Association Presidential Committee on Information Literacy: Final Report” (1998), and the “ACRL Framework for Information Literacy for Higher Education” (2015), the characteristics themselves do not attempt to define information literacy per se.
 Instead, the focus is on defining the elements of best practices in information literacy programming.

 Purpose and Use